 A pro-wheat organization that has examined the science behind grains is American Association of Cereal Chemists (AACC).
 Their journal Cereal Foods World is responsible for bringing current industry information regarding grain science and technology to light.
 Cereal Foods World does not believe that modern wheat is a so-called “super carbohydrate.”
 In a report written by researchers at CFW, the process of crop cultivation and modernization is examined.
 To quote their findings,

 Modern cultivated food plants are the product of thousands of years of plant breeding, and wheat is no exception.
 Breeding programs have enabled a number of positive outcomes in terms of plant yield, food quality, and nutritional value.
 It is interesting to note that wheat varieties carried to the New World by colonists did very poorly because the varieties were not suited to the new climatic conditions…Despite the implication in the book, these varieties were produced using traditional plant breeding techniques.
 Currently, there are no commercially available, genetically modified wheat varieties sold.
 (Brouns, 2013)

-So why are “wheat-eliminators” losing weight and subsequently feeling better?
+So why do “wheat-eliminators” lose weight and subsequently feel better?